-Attached hereto as Schedule X are the following financial statements: (i) the audited balance sheets of the Company as of December 31, 2017, December 31, 2016 and December 31, 2015 and the related statements of income and cash flows (or the equivalent) for the fiscal years then ended; and (ii) the unaudited balance sheet of the Company as of , 2018 and the related statements of income and cash flows (or the equivalent) for the month period then ended.
-Each of the financial statements referenced above (including in all cases the notes thereto, if any), fairly presents the financial condition of the Company as of the respective dates thereof and the operating results of the Company for the periods covered thereby and has been prepared in accordance with GAAP consistently applied throughout the periods covered thereby, subject, in the case of the foregoing clause (ii), to the absence of footnote disclosures (none of which footnote disclosures would, alone or in the aggregate, be materially adverse to the business, operations, assets, liabilities, financial condition, operating results, value, cash flow or net worth of the Company).
+Attached hereto as Schedule X are the following financial statements: (i) the audited balance sheets of the Company as of December 31, 2017, December 31, 2016 and December 31, 2015 and the related statements of income and cash flows (or the equivalent) for the fiscal years then ended; and (ii) the unaudited balance sheet of the Company as of , 2018 and the related statements of income and cash flows (or the equivalent) for the needed.
+Each of the financial statements referenced above (including in all cases the notes thereto, if any), fairly presents the financial condition of the Company as of the respective dates thereof and the operating results of the Company for the periods covered thereby, subject, in the case of the foregoing clause (ii), to the absence of footnote disclosures (none of which footnote disclosures would, alone or in the aggregate, be materially adverse to the business, operations, assets, liabilities, financial condition, operating results, value, cash flow or net worth of the Company).

-The critical language of the financial statement representation is the "fairly presents" phrasing (i.e., that the financials "fairly present the financial condition of the Company as of the respective dates thereof and the operating results of the Company for the periods covered thereby").
-The fairly presents standard matches the normal unqualified audit report under US generally accepted accounting principles ("GAAP").
-[4] As a result, the seller's financial statement representation, utilizing this language, should mirror, in large part, the audit report given to the seller by its auditors (assuming the auditors provided an unqualified report regarding the financial statements covered by the seller's representation).
-[5] Many financial statement representations also include a materiality qualifier that qualifies the fairly presents language.
-For example, the representation goulston&storrs may state that the financial statements "fairly present in all material respects the financial condition. . . ."
+The critical language of the financial statement representation is the "fairly presents" phrasing, i.e., that the financials "fairly present the financial condition of the Company as of the respective dates thereof and the operating results of the Company for the periods covered thereby."
+The "fairly presents" standard track corresponding language within unqualified audit reports under U.S. generally accepted accounting principles (GAAP).

+As a result, the seller's financial statement representation, using this language, should mirror, in large part, the audit report given to the seller by its auditors, assuming the auditors provided an unqualified report regarding the financial statements covered by the seller's representation.
+As a related point, assuming the seller's auditor report and the financial statement representation use the same standard and language, it's possible that the seller may have a claim against its auditors in the event of a breach of the financial statement representation-depending on any limitations on liability agreed to between the seller and the auditor and other relevant facts.

+Many financial statement representations also include a materiality qualifier that qualifies the fairly presents language.
+For example, the representation may state that the financial statements "fairly present in all material respects the financial condition ..."

-Every other year since 2005 the American Bar Association ("ABA") has released its Private Target Mergers and Acquisitions Deal Point Studies (the "ABA studies").
-The ABA studies examine purchase agreements of publicly available transactions involving private companies that occurred in the year prior to each study (and in the case of the 2017 study, including the first half of 2017).
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the average transaction value within the 2017 study was \$176.3 million.
+Every other year since 2005, the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
+The ABA studies examine purchase agreements of publicly available transactions involving private companies.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.

-As reflected in the ABA studies, financial statement representations are consistently seen in all (or almost all) M&A purchase agreements.
-All seven ABA studies, other than the 2011 study, showed financial statement representations in more than 97% of reported transactions.
-Surprisingly, the 2011 ABA study was an outlier, showing financial statement representations in only 77% of the reported transactions (the 2013 study returned to normal levels, showing financial statement representations in 99% of reported transactions).
-It's unclear what caused the drop in the 2011 ABA study.
-However, while our experience is not dispositive, we did not see any meaningful shift away from the presence of financial statement representations in M&A purchase agreements during 2010-2011.
+As reflected in the ABA studies, financial statement representations are consistently seen in all, or almost all, M&A purchase agreements.
+All eight ABA studies, other than the 2011 study, showed financial statement representations in more than 97% of reported transactions.
+Surprisingly, the 2011 ABA study was an outlier, showing financial statement representations in only 77% of the reported transactions.
+The 2013 study returned to normal levels, showing financial statement representations in the reported transactions.
+It's unclear what caused the drop in the 2011 ABA study, and/or if there really was such a drop in practice-i.e., whether the data was erroneously reported or presented.

-Although financial statement representations are quite common, there are related concepts that are often more intensely negotiated between buyer and seller, including:
+Although financial statement representations are quite common, related concepts are often more intensely negotiated between buyer and seller, including: